Frequently Asked Questions about PXT Select™

 - Understand the range of scores and behaviors for the position you are trying to fill.

 - NEW!
 Leadership Report

 - Understand how your candidate leads – is your candidate Bold or Deliberate?
 Understand how your candidate would make decisions as a leader based on six areas: Creating a Vision; Developing Strategies; Ensuring Results; Inspiring People; Being Approachable; Mentoring Others.
 Each area has three associated behavioral continuums so you can get key-insights into your candidate’s leadership style.

-- While there is never any proof of equality in any human decision, especially in employment selection, we do provide evidence of no adverse impact in assessment results which follows every aspect of the U.S. Dept of Labor and EEOC Guidelines for maintaining fairness in selection.
+Through research studies, there is no evidence adverse impact in assessment results based on every aspect of the U.S. Dept of Labor and EEOC Guidelines for maintaining fairness in selection.
 These results are published in the Research Report to support the product.

 We recommend HR and/or managers communicate ahead of time that the PXT assessment will include questions related to cognition, behavior, and interests.
 For employees, we recommend telling them why they are being assessed and how the information will be used.
 We recommend taking current employees through the results should the organization choose to share them.